David Rockefeller Center for Latin American Studies

 Living with Debt focuses on how to manage sovereign debt safely and effectively.
 The report traces the history of sovereign borrowing in Latin America, releases a new data set on public debt, and analyzes debt’s evolution, highlighting the recent trend toward higher domestic debt and lower external borrowing.
 Also included is a detailed study of the costs of sovereign defaults, such as those that have affected Latin American countries in recent years.

 The advance of democracy in Latin America over the past quarter century has helped ensure respect for fundamental political freedoms, civil liberties, and human rights.
-Democracies in Development highlights how an effective democracy is also essential for sustainable economic and social development.
-The book analyzes the effects of institutions on democratic systems, identifies regional trends in political reform, and gauges the value and types of reform that may hold promise for strengthening democracy in the future.
+This book highlights how an effective democracy is also essential for sustainable economic and social development.

 Despite decades of reform and global integration, many people in Latin America claim they are worse off.
 This book argues that democratization, macroeconomic stabilization, and globalization have disrupted the traditional labor-market–based paths of integration based on public and formal employment and made those left behind more vulnerable to the traditional forces of discrimination and exclusion.